2 Weeks To Go — RSVP Today for SCWC’s Annual Dinner!

 Lawn Dude Conservation Corner

-Hi Friends, it's me, Lawn Dude!
-As you ready yourselves to cast your ballots over the next few weeks, I wanted to remind you of my own campaign platform -- Conserve, Conserve, Conserve!
-Even though temperatures are dropping, we must all continue to live that California [i.e. conservation] lifestyle.
-So, remember my slogan, check your local water agency's conservation targets and limit the number of days you water outdoors.
+Hi Friends, Lawn Dude here – back in action.
+Summer might be over, but that doesn’t mean we can take our feet off the conservation pedal!
+We must all continue to live that California [i.e. conservation] lifestyle.
+Remember my slogan — conserve, conserve, conserve!
+Check your local water agency’s conservation targets and limit the number of days you water outdoors.
 Together we can kick grass and take names!